 How to run the Program Compatibility Troubleshooter

-The Program Compatibility Troubleshooter should be able to help you apply the appropriate compatibility settings that are needed by just about any old desktop application.
-However, if the wizard didn't do the job for you, or if you prefer doing things the old way, you can also change compatibility settings manually.
+The Program Compatibility Troubleshooter should be able to help you apply the appropriate compatibility settings to just about any old desktop app.
+However, if the wizard didn't fix your problem, or if you prefer doing things the "traditional" way, you can also change compatibility settings manually.
 Read the following section of this tutorial to see how.

 How to manually change compatibility settings for old programs

 Start by opening the Properties of your old program.
 Right-click or press-and-hold on its executable file or its shortcut and then, in the contextual menu, click or tap on the last option: Properties.

 In your program's Properties window, go to the Compatibility tab.
 The first option opens the "Program Compatibility Troubleshooter," a tool that we already covered at length in the previous section of this tutorial.

 Next, there's a section called Compatibility mode.
 This runs your classic program using settings from earlier versions of Windows.
 Check the box in this section, if you know that your old program was designed to work with a specific version of Windows, and then select it from the list in the drop-down menu, visible when clicking or tapping the arrow.

 The next section from the Compatibility tab is called Settings, and it contains other compatibility settings that you can apply to your classic program to make it function properly, even if it wasn't designed to work on Windows 10.
 There are five compatibility Settings available:

 - "Reduced color mode" sets Windows 10 to only use a limited set of colors in your old program.
 Some older programs were designed to use fewer colors than today's apps.
 You can set your old program to run either in "8-bit (256) color" or in "16-bit (65536) color".

 - "Run in 640 x 480 screen resolution" runs your old program in a small window with a 640x480 resolution.
 You should try this compatibility setting if your old program's graphics appear jagged or don't render properly.